The goal of the Doctor of Design to create new knowledge and promote its application in the professional design community and society at large.

 Established in 2016-17, the professional Doctor of Design (DDes) program is an advanced degree program for established design practitioners, which complements the existing PhD in Design.
 This is the only DDes program in the country that offers blended learning (online + on campus) in design research aimed at applications in practice.
 This unique program offers DDes students the flexibility to continue working while completing program requirements.

-Review of applications will begin February 15th.
-Priority will be given to applications received by February 15th, although we will consider applications on a rolling basis until the Fall 2022 class is filled.
+Review of applications will begin March 1st.
+Priority will be given to applications received by March 1st, although we will consider completed applications for Fall 2023 through May 30, 2023.

 The purpose of the program is to pursue design research in support of those professions creating the artifacts, communications, environments, organizing structures and systems of the future.